bluenviron/mediamtx/README.md

 * Query and control the server through an HTTP API
 * Read Prometheus-compatible metrics
 * Redirect readers to other RTSP servers (load balancing)
-* Run custom commands when clients connect, disconnect, read or publish streams
+* Run external commands when clients connect, disconnect, read or publish streams
 * Reload the configuration without disconnecting existing clients (hot reloading)
 * Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable